oshiomah1/oshiomah1.github.io/_posts/2021-2-26-Week_6_Walkthrough.md

 You're going to be using FastTree as your tree building software today- here's an example command.

-`fasttree -nt [SAMPLE].mafft.mfna > [SAMPLE].treefile`
+`fasttree rps3_wRef.mafft.mfaa > rps3_wRef.mafft.mfaa.treefile`

 This should be very fast- less than a minute.

 Now remember, when you use `>`, you're creating a new file!
-So the above command is creating a file called `[SAMPLE].treefile`.
+So the above command is creating a file called `rps3_wRef.mafft.mfaa.treefile`.
 (You can name that file whatever you want, by the way, I just want to be consistent for the  purposes of the tutorial.)

 ---